 Sigma Delta Pi, the National Hispanic Honor Society, provides scholarships for its members to study in Spain.
 Your APSU current scholarships and financial aid may apply toward the cost of the program.
-Call the Office of Student Financial Aid at (931) 221-7907 to schedule an appointment with financial aid counselor, Cathy Naef.
+Call the Office of Student Financial Aid at (931) 221-7907 to schedule an appointment with financial aid counselor, Cathy Naef or Jennifer Ellis.
 Additional scholarships and travel grants are available through the Office of International Education.
 Scholarship information.

 Payment Schedule and Deadlines: